flywheel-apps/bids-pre-curate/README.md

 * reset_bids_ignore (boolean)

 ## Testing
+### Full integration testing
-From the root directory of the project run `./tests/integration_tests/test.sh`.
+From the root directory of the project run `./tests/integration_tests/test.sh <version> --all`.
 This script will do the following:
 1. Generate (if needed) and install requirements with pipenv
 2. Copy the project directory to `/tmp/gear`
 3. Run unit tests